 Statistical analysis of the transfection and pyrosequencing experiments was performed using GraphPad Prism 9.0.0 software (GraphPad software Inc., CA, USA).
-Differences between group means were determined using an unpaired t-test for normally distributed data and a Mann-Whitney test for not normally distributed data.
-Differences in methylation at different CpG sites were determined using a two-way repeated measures ANOVA with Šídák's multiple comparisons test.
-All data are depicted as mean $\pm$ SEM, $=p\leq0.05$ , \\=p<0.01, \\\=p<0.001, \\\=p<0.0001.
+Differences between group means within these experiments were determined using an unpaired t test for normally distributed data and a Mann-Whitney test for not normally distributed data.
+Differences in methylation at different CpG sites were determined using a two-way repeated-measures ANOVA with Šídák's multiple comparisons test.
+All data are depicted as mean \pm SEM, $p \le 0.05$, p < 0.01, p < 0.001, p < 0.001.